-Staff will maintain records for each exhibition and the exhibition program, documenting relevant information and decision making.
+Staff will maintain records for each exhibition and the exhibition program, documenting relevant information decision making and correspondence.

 Staff involved in determining the content, development and management of exhibitions must declare any conflict of interest including in the selection of works, touring venues, contractors or suppliers.
 The staff member must exclude themselves from any discussion or decision in relation to matters in which they have a declared interest, and their absence will be recorded in the minutes.